The “Wrongful Death Act” in Florida

 For example, what happens if a decedent, while not married civilly, leaves behind a common law wife?
 The short answer would appear to be that the surviving partner of the common law union would not be considered a survivor as Florida does not recognize common law marriages entered into after January 1, 1968.
 Lawyers representing the family of the deceased owe it to their clients, however, to dig deeper into the history of the couple’s relationship.
 For example, while Florida does not recognize common law marriages, there are still a handful of states that do.
 If it can be shown that a couple entered into a valid common law marriage in another state in which they previously resided which does provide for common law marriages, Florida courts will recognize the marriage and will afford the surviving partner of that union the status of “surviving spouse.”

-This result should also occur even if a decedent entered into a valid common law marriage according to the laws of a foreign country.
+This result should also occur even if a decedent entered into a valid common law in Muslim marriage according to the laws of a foreign country.
 Given the diversity of the citizenry of South Florida, it is not uncommon for us to represent foreign born individuals who have lost a loved one.
 Accordingly, we often retain foreign lawyers to assist us in the interpretation of a foreign country’s family law.
 Regardless of whether we discover that a particular foreign country recognizes common law marriages, the family who has lost a loved one deserves the benefit of us leaving no stone left unturned in their search for justice.